aahsnr-configs/emacs/notes/snippetsv2.md

-Of course.
-Here is the complete snippets configuration, rewritten to use `yasnippet-snippets` instead of `doom-snippets`.

-The `yasnippet-snippets` package is the official and most comprehensive community-maintained collection for `yasnippet`.
-This configuration ensures it's properly installed and loaded, while maintaining all the advanced features like auto-reloading and deep integration with your completion framework.
+You are absolutely correct to point out that error.
+My apologies, that was a mistake in the previous configuration.
+The function `yas-set-trigger-key-for-major-mode` is obsolete and no longer exists in modern versions of `yasnippet`.

+The good news is that with a modern completion framework like yours (Corfu + Cape), the fix is not to replace the function, but to simplify the configuration.
+We don't need to manually manage the `TAB` key for snippet expansion at all.

+*   **Expansion** is handled by `cape-yasnippet` when you select a snippet from the Corfu popup.
+*   **Field Jumping** is handled automatically by `yasnippet`'s internal keymap (`yas-active-keymap`), which only becomes active *after* a snippet has been expanded.
+It correctly takes control of `TAB` for navigation and relinquishes it when you're done.

+I have removed the erroneous function call and the redundant keybinding block, resulting in a cleaner, more correct, and more robust configuration.

 ***

-## Final Snippet Configuration with `yasnippet-snippets`
+## Final, Corrected Snippet Configuration

 This setup provides a robust and modern snippet experience by combining `yasnippet` with the official `yasnippet-snippets` collection.
-It is fully integrated with your `Corfu`, `Cape`, and `Consult` powered workflow.
+It is fully integrated with your `Corfu`, `Cape`, and `Consult` powered workflow and is free of the previously identified error.

-This configuration is designed as a complete, drop-in replacement for the snippets section in your `config.org` file.
+This is a complete, drop-in replacement for the snippets section in your `config.org`.

 ### 1. Snippets: Core Engine and Official Collection